Leeeef552/VLM_Image_Filtering/README.md

 - then for more detailed info for each specific directory, refer to `storage (processed).md`

 ## `./scripts`
-- contains specific script level documentation, describing and explaining what each of the filtering script does
+- contains script level documentation, describing and explaining what each of the filtering script does

 > Use as a reference, the actual scripts and image data are on the gpu cluster.